rnmapbox/maps/docs/StyleSheet.md

 ### Stylesheet is now a JS object, see [CHANGELOG.txt](../CHANGELOG.txt)  for more details

+See (Mapbox expression specs)[https://docs.mapbox.com/mapbox-gl-js/style-spec/#expressions] for refernce on expressions.

 ### Style functions

 #### zoom based expressions (replaces camera(stops[, interpolationMode]))